-Through its investment policy, Treasury manages its exposure to fair value losses arising from increasing interest rates by limiting the effective duration of its Intermediate-term Fixed Income Pool to ± 20% of the Merrill Lynch 1-5 year Government Bond Index.
-The effective duration for the Merrill Lynch 1-5 year Government Bond Index at June 30, 2005, was 2.31 years.
+Through its investment policy, Treasury manages its exposure to fair value losses arising from increasing interest rates by limiting the effective duration of its Intermediate-term Fixed Income Pool to ± 20% of the Lehman Brothers Aggregate Bond Index and the Merrill Lynch 1-5 year Government Bond Index for the years ended June 30, 2006 and 2005, respectively.
+The effective duration for the Lehman Brothers Aggregate Bond Index at June 30, 2006 was 4.8 years.
+The effective duration for the Merrill Lunch 1-5 year Government bond Index at June 30, 2005 was 2.31 years.